gender equality

 Since 2018 HESTA has been biennially surveying our investment managers on gender diversity within the teams of investment professionals managing our members capital.

-Pleasingly, momentum is heading in the right direction, with a 5% increase in the number of women employed across HESTA’s investment partners between 2018 and 2020.
-HESTA believes in the value of diverse teams and will continue to promote gender equality across our investment value chain.
+Pleasingly, momentum is heading in the right direction, with a 7% increase in the number of women employed across HESTA’s investment partners between 2018 and at the time of our latest survey in 2022.
+HESTA believes in the value of diverse teams and will continue to promote gender balanced representation across our investment value chain.

 4. Voting

 We believe good governance relies on having diversity of thought around the decision-making table, including gender diversity.
 As a member of the 30% Club, we believe at least 30% of ASX board director positions should be occupied by women.
-On a case-by-case basis, HESTA may vote against companies who have poor gender diversity and cannot demonstrate progress towards this goal.
+On a case-by-case basis, HESTA may vote against companies with poor gender balanced representation.

-In addition to voting, HESTA regularly engages companies within our portfolio on a number of key gender equality issues, including culture and workplace safety.
+In addition to voting, HESTA regularly engages companies within our portfolio on a number of key gender-related issues, including gender diversity, culture and workplace safety.

 See our voting report (pdf)